 - achieve 75% on each final exam, AND

 - achieve an overall grade of 75% in each course comprised of midterms, final exams, quizzes, and assignments, AND

 - submit all guizzes and assignments, AND

 - complete all first-year clinic hours, AND

 - complete all first-year clinic objectives.

-A detailed Breakdown of Marks will be available at the beginning of each year in the General section on Moodle.
+A detailed Breakdown of Marks for each course is available in the General section on Moodle.

 Second-year grades

 To complete the second year and graduate, students must: